ChristopherA/Lists-of-High-Signal-Low-Noise-Links/#LocationPrivacy #ContractTracing #PublicHealthVsPrivacy #COVID19.md

   * Retrieved from https://www.theblockcrypto.com/linked/61556/apple-google-partner-on-covid-19-contact-tracing-tech-initiative.
   > KEYQUOTE: Technology giants Apple and Google are teaming up to develop a technology solution for contact tracing the spread of COVID-19 infections amid a growing global pandemic.

-**Fantastic, public domain comic explaining how privacy preserving Bluetooth alerts work:**
+**Fantastic public-domain comic explaining how privacy preserving Bluetooth alerts work:**

 * Case, Nicky (2020, April 9).
 Twitter Thread, 12/12 [#Opinion, Twitter].
   * Retrieved from https://twitter.com/ncasenmare/status/1248271370368114688; https://ncase.me/contact-tracing/.
   > KEYQUOTE via @mikarv: How exactly can #DP3T privacy-preserving Bluetooth COVID-19 alerts work if identifiable personal data never leaves your device?
 It's actually not so complicated, and even less so now @ncasenmare has made a fantastic, public domain, comic explaining it.

-**Good summary of three approaches/designs for privacy-preserving contact-tracing apps: Bluetooth Contact Tracing, Redacted Location Tracing, Hashing Servers and Mix Nets**
+**Good summary of three approaches/designs for privacy-preserving contact-tracing apps: Bluetooth Contact Tracing, Redacted Location Tracing, and Hashing Servers and Mix Nets**

 * Greenberg, Andy (2020, April 8).
 Clever Cryptography Could Protect Privacy in Covid-19 Contact-Tracing Apps [#News #Opinion, Wired].
   * Retrieved from https://www.wired.com/story/covid-19-contact-tracing-apps-cryptography/.
   > KEYQUOTE: Users may appreciate privacy, but health care workers and governments don't necessarily want to build a system that prevents them from, say, proactively notifying users who have been potentially exposed to Covid-19, or even actively tracking the location of infected or potentially exposed people.

 **A pretty good update on what is happening on the telcom side of [#LocationPrivacy](https://twitter.com/hashtag/LocationPrivacy).
-It does have me concerned that various efforts for privacy enhanced bluetooth [#ContactTracing](https://twitter.com/hashtag/ContactTracing) and other such approaches are a moot point given what the cell phone already allows to be correlated.**
+It does have me concerned that work on privacy enhanced bluetooth [#ContactTracing](https://twitter.com/hashtag/ContactTracing) (and other such approaches) is moot given what information a cell phone already allows to be correlated.**

 * Espinoza, Javier and Fildes, Nic (2020, April 7).
 Tracking coronavirus: big data and the challenge to privacy. [#News #Opinion, Financial Times; Free to Read].
   * Retrieved from https://www.ft.com/content/7cfad020-78c4-11ea-9840-1b8019d9a987.